 I found an apartment.
 I quickly got a job putting labels on file folders just to pay the bills until I landed the job that started my PR/marketing career about two months later.
 I slowly made friends and carved out a life.
 It was lonely.
 It was hard.
 It was exhilarating!

 Fast forward to today and now my choices are influencing someone else.
 Very gratifying.
-You don’t have to be a big-name Somebody to inspire others!
+You don’t have to be a big-name Sports Somebody playing in the Super Bowl to inspire others!
 You can start small and make a difference.

 - frozen chicken breasts (minimum of 3 breasts)